Hideman85/TestApp/README.md

 Started the implementation of a custom transformer for applying additional transformations for our role checking for authorizing a actions.

 The code can be found there: https://github.com/Hideman85/amplify-cli/tree/master/packages/graphql-customauth-transformer

-No need to build the whole amplify-cli because the actual implementation already support the addition of custom transformer (even if it's not really documented but by looking in the code we can found it).

 ### Enabling the custom transformer
 After cloning and compiling the transformer we just need to add one config in the file `amplify/backend/api/testapp/transform.conf.json`: